Frequently Asked Questions

 Q: Does the Center for Dewey Studies house all of John Dewey's Papers?

-A: The Center for Dewey Studies is a research and editorial center, not an archive of original materials.
+A: The Center for Dewey Studies is a research, outreach, and editorial center, not an archive of original materials.
 Special Collections Research Center of Morris Library houses original documents pertaining to Dewey’s life and work.
-The Center houses copies of many of those documents.
+The CDS does have a small number of archival materials and other resources.
+We also have extensive digital archives of Works About Dewey that can be accessed at the Center.

 Q: How do I find photos of Dewey?